International recognition of the Sahrawi Arab Democratic Republic

 The Sahrawi Arab Democratic Republic (SADR) was proclaimed by the Polisario Front on 27 February 1976, in Bir Lehlu, Western Sahara.
-SADR claims sovereignty over the entire territory of Western Sahara, a former Spanish colony; however, at present the SADR government controls only about 20–25% of the territory it claims.
-It calls the territories under its control the "Liberated Territories".
+SADR claims sovereignty over the entire territory of Western Sahara, a former Spanish colony; however, at present the SADR government controls approximately 20–25% of the territory it claims.
+It calls the territories under its control the "Liberated Territories", whilst Morocco claims its territories as the "Southern Provinces".